kwaldenphd/world-wide-web/README.md

 -	Identify the key features of an IDE
 -	Use the Geany IDE to generate HTML pages
 -	Use the Geany IDE to generate CSS stylesheets to format your HTML pages

+## Acknowledgements

+This lab is based on the "Project 3: HTML/CSS" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

 # Installing the Geany IDE